Renault Twizy: Chinese copy

 In September 2014, the Chinese company Zhejiang Litong New Energy Automobile Corporation launched the Rayttle E28 which greatly resembles the Twizy in outside appearance, size and claimed performance.

-Twizy F1

-The Renault Twizy F1 was an electric concept car created by Renault Sport in 2013 based on the Renaul Twizy but with significant modifications to increase its performance and sporty appearance, drawing inspiration from Formula 1 single-seaters.

 Culture

 The Twizy was licensed to be included in the video game The Sims 3, appearing as free content for the game's online store.
 The Twizy appears in large numbers in the film Ready Player One by Steven Spielberg, released in 2018.